NoumenaDigital/npl-integrations/webapp/README.md

 ## Maven generator

-The selected maven generator for typescript is 'typescript-axios'.
+The selected maven generator for typescript is [typescript-axios](https://openapi-generator.tech/docs/generators/typescript-axios).
-It solves a few compilation and setup errors.

 ## Authentication in the API service